-Objective Actions and plan of implementation Completion Responsibility Outcome 1: A learner wellbeing and safety Code of Practice Strategic Plan to be reviewed and shared with staff and students.
-November 2023 SLT system Increased learner and stakeholder feedback to be used when setting future strategic goals.
-November 2023 SLT Quantitative and qualitative data needs to be split into diverse learner groups to better review the student evaluations November 2023 Customer Service Information on strategic goals to be shared with learners, staff, and the public on our website November 2023 Sales and Marketing Staff professional development for the Code of Practice- Treaty of Waitangi workshops, biculturalism modules, Psychological 1 st aid training, knowledge of the code and relevant QMS policies to be targeted for upskill Review completed by January 2024 (Training ongoing) SLT
+Objective Actions and plan of implementation Completion Responsibility Outcome 1: A learner wellbeing and safety system Code of Practice Strategic Plan to be reviewed and shared with staff and students.
+November 2024 SLT Increased learner and stakeholder feedback to be used when setting future strategic goals.
+November 2024 SLT Quantitative and qualitative data needs to be split into diverse learner groups to better review the student evaluations November 2024 Customer Service Information on strategic goals to be shared with learners, staff, and the public on our website November 2024 Sales and Marketing Staff professional development for the Code of Practice- Treaty of Waitangi workshops, biculturalism modules, Psychological 1 st aid training, knowledge of the code and relevant QMS policies to be targeted for upskill Review completed by January 2025 (Training ongoing) SLT

-Outcome 2: Learner voice Additional diverse learners to be engaged particularly for the incoming Disability Action Plan January 2024 SLT Learner voice Complaints Policy review and disputes resolution checked on.
+Outcome 2: Learner voice Additional diverse learners to be engaged particularly for the incoming Disability Action Plan January 2025 SLT Complaints Policy review and disputes resolution checked on.
 Complaints Policy available in Te Reo Māori if requested.
+November 2024 SLT

-November 2023 SLT Outcome 3: Safe, inclusive, supportive, and accessible physical and digital learning environments.
-New "More Support?" poster to include a wider array of services, community, and cultural connections such (the essential material requirements to support wellbeing and safety including housing, food, and clothing), November 2023 Sales and Marketing Outcome 4: Learners are safe and well.
-Review of enrolment data to include information around over 18 contact person and the rules around engaging with that contact person November 2023 Customer Service
+Outcome 3: New "More Support?" poster to include a wider array of services, November 2024 Sales and Safe, inclusive, supportive, and community, and cultural connections such (the essential material Marketing accessible physical and digital learning requirements to support wellbeing and safety including housing, food, environments. and clothing),

+Outcome 4: Review of enrolment data to include information around over 18 contact November 2024 Customer Service Learners are safe and well. person and the rules around engaging with that contact person